Tostaky71/MSCV2_RoboticsProject/README.md

 <arg name="initial_pose_y" default="0.0"/> <!-- Use 17.0 for willow's map in simulation -->
 <arg name="initial_pose_a" default="0.0"/>
 ```
-Now we need to define some way points the turtlebot we go through during its autonomous navigation, starting from the initial position we have defined.
+Now we need to define some way points the turtlebot will go through during its autonomous navigation, starting from the initial position we have defined.

 ### Path planning

+For this task, a python file has been created : [my_map_navigation.py](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/my_package/scripts/my_map_navigation.py "my_map_navigation.py") in which we use the *SimpleActionClient* of the actionlib library.
+This allows the turtlebot

 1. On the Turtlebot's laptop :